josecaloca/standardised_difference/README.md

-# Replication of SAS macro to calculate the Standardized Difference in Python
+# Calculation of Standardized Difference for continuous and categorical data in Python

 The following code aims at translating the SAS Macro by Dongsheng, Y. and Dalton, E. (2012) into python.